weaveworks-guides/weave-net-legacy/BUILDING.md

 # Creating a new componentized guide

 There is a sample componentized guide that you can use in `example-componentized-guide` folder.
-You can copy this into a new guide folder called `new-guide` with (assuming you're in an appropriate `git` branch):
+You can copy this into a new guide folder called `new-guide` with (assuming you're in an appropriate `git` branch, and in the root folder of the `guides` repo):

 ```
 cp -r example-componentized-guide new-guide